TudorPasca/Angular-Firebase-CRUD/README.md

 # MyAngularFirebaseCrud

-A web app using Angular Material and Google Firebase.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+A news website using Angular Material and Google Firebase.
+It has features such as: browsing the news, account creation, saving articles into your account, etc.